SimoneDiLeo/SimoneDiLeo.github.io/_pages/publications.md

 Avenali, A., Daraio, C., **Di Leo, S.**, & Wolszczak-Derlacz, J. (2024).
 Heterogeneity of national accounting systems, world-class universities and financial resources: What are the links?.<i> Journal of Informetrics</i>, 18(2), 101502.
 Full text (open access) available at <a href="https://doi.org/10.1016/j.joi.2024.101502"> JOI </a>
+Machine Learning Tool presented in the article available at <a href="https://simonedileo.shinyapps.io/ARWU_League_Estimator/"> ARWU Estimator </a>

 _________________
 Bruni, R., Daraio, C., **Di Leo, S.**, Ghamiloo, O., & Bianchi, G. (2023).
 An integrated dataset providing a landscape of the Italian Universities. <i>Data in Brief</i>, 48, 109163.